dyammons/workshop_test/index.md

 ## Workshop topics:
 - Alpine supercomputing usage, resources, and best practices
 - Command line, bash scripting, and personalization of your terminal
-- Git version control and GitHub
+- Git version control
+- GitHub and GitHub pages
 - Software containers (Singularity)
 - Data wrangling using R
 - Tools to enhance reproducible and transparent reporting